Key Takeaways

 Being native tropical plants however means they have peculiar needs that must be met diligently otherwise you may end up asking ‘why is my spider plant dying?’
 To prevent your beloved houseplant’s demise, you first need a comprehensive understanding of the visible signs of distress this resilient plant displays before death’s door truly opens on it.

-5 Common Indicators of a Dying Spider Plant
+5 Common Signs of a Dying Spider Plant

 Determining whether your spider plant is dying requires knowledge of common symptom indicators/signs.